ganbuan/CyberNotebook/README.md

 Image files have Exchangeable Image File Format (EXIF) metadata.
 These can include data on camera/smartphone model, date and time of capture, GPS coordinates (i.e. for smartphones) photo settings such as focal length, aperture, shutter speed, and ISO.
 The program **exiftool** can be used to read and write metadata in images.

 Basic syntax: **exiftool [image.jpg]**

+## Incident Response
+<i>Incident response (IR)</i> handles incidents from start to end.
+Incidents are true positive alerts, which are given a severity level.
+These can be categorised into different types:
++ Malware infections
++ Security breaches (i.e. unauthorised access)
++ Data leaks
++ Insider attacks
++ DoS attacks

+### IR Process
+Two widely used incident response frameworks are used: SANS and NIST.

+The SANS framework has six phases, known as PICERL:
+1. Preparation
+2. Identification
+3. Containment
+4. Eradication
+5. Recovery
+6. Lessons Learned

+The NIST framework has four phases:
+1. Preparation
+2. Detection and Analysis
+3. Containment, Eradication, and Recovery
+4. Post-Incident Activity

+Each of these process has a formal document listing all relevant organisational procedures called an <i>incident response plan</i>.
+Key components of this plan include:
++ Roles and responsibilities
++ Incident response methodology
++ Communication plan with stakeholders
++ Escalation path to be followed

+### IR Techniques
+Multiple security solutions can aid in the various phases of the IR process (i.e. identification, containment, detection and analysis).
+These include:
++ SIEM - collects all important logs in one centralised location and correlates them to identify incidents
++ AV - detects known malicious programs in a system and scans the system for them
++ EDR - deployed on every system to contain and eradicate advanced-level threats

+After identification, certain procedures must be followed.
+The following can be used for different kinds of incidents:
++ <i>Playbooks</i> - guidelines for a comprehensive incident response
++ <i>Runbooks</i> - detailed step-by-step methodology during incidents